-Instructional time: Affiliates may choose to deliver this in a variety of formats (e.g., course, tutorial, self-study).
-A one-weekend format is common for a stand-alone National Lifeguard Instructor course.
+Instructional time: A one-weekend format is common for in-person learning.
 Actual time needed may vary depending on course format, number of candidates and the learning activities selected.
 Breaks require additional time.
 Based on 12-16 candidates:

 National Lifeguard Instructor course Classroom Water Total Time (16 hr.)
 10 hr.
 6 hr.